TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-provisioning-case-creation-insight-active-issues.md

 # PREVIEW: Active provisioning issue
 <!--issueDescription-->
-**his insight displays an active provisioning issue for one or more connectors in a customer's tenant.**
+**There are one or more active issues with the provisioning service that may be related to your support request.
+Please review the issues below:**
 <!--$provisioningActiveIssue-->[provisioningActiveIssue]<!--/$provisioningActiveIssue-->
 <!--/issueDescription-->